 Daily, from 6.00 pm till late (not sure of closing hours as different stalls have different operating hours)

-Contact Gurney Drive Hawker Centre:
+What is the Contact for Gurney Drive Hawker Centre?

 This is a hawker centre.
 So, there is no contact number or contact person.